Updated: February 02, 2021 at 9:48PM

-- Vendors are those who come to campus to provide a limited service (such as delivery) with little physical contact, especially indoors, with members of the campus community.
-The University will clearly communicate its expectations that these vendors will comply with mandatory campus health protocols relating to face coverings, hand hygiene, and physical distancing, and may ask vendors to adopt new practices in the interest of health and safety, e.g., drop-off of deliveries at a new location.
+- Vendors and non-University essential workers are those who come to campus to provide a limited service (such as delivery) with little physical contact, especially indoors, with members of the campus community.
+The University will clearly communicate its expectations that these vendors and essential workers will comply with mandatory campus health protocols relating to face coverings, hand hygiene, and physical distancing, and may ask them to adopt new practices in the interest of health and safety, e.g., drop-off of deliveries at a new location.

-- Those attending what are anticipated to be a limited number of events on campus during the semester will be expected to comply with the protocols outlined in the University's Gathering Policy and Meeting and Event Guidelines.
+- Those attending what are anticipated to be a limited number of events on campus while this Policy is in effect must comply with the protocols described in detail in the University’s Gatherings Policy and Meeting and Event Guidelines.

 While most campus facilities will be limited to members of the campus community and approved invited guests, there will be some exceptions for those facilities whose purpose is to serve the broader public: